 Now You’ve Got Cool Things To Write, Huh?

 As you know, all stories worth telling have already been told.
-Most interesting topics worth writing about are already written.
-However that shouldn’t forbid you to write on these subjects in your own unique voice, spicing it up with your life experiences and your creativity.
+Most interesting topics worth writing about have already been written about.
+However, that shouldn’t forbid you to write on these subjects in your unique voice, spicing it up with your life experiences and your creativity.

 I have shown you how to find things to write about with actionable tips and tools.
 And even shared some random things to write about.